 A bee-utiful treat your scalp will thank you for.

-Calling all mixologists and D.I.Y gals out there, we have a sweet treat for you!
+Calling all mixologists and D.I.Y. gals out there: We have a sweet treat for you!
 Some of you may already know about the benefits of using honey on hair, and some of you may not.
-For the latter, we’re here to help!
+For the latter, we’re here to help.

 We understand that many prefer to use products found in their pantry, or products infused with natural ingredients in their head-to-toe beauty regimen.
-We’re focusing on how you can use honey on your hair, and why you should be doing so if you haven’t tried it out just yet.
+We’re focusing on how you can use honey on your hair and why you should be doing so if you haven’t tried it out just yet.